MochiesCode/ComboPointCounter/README.md

 /cpc debug <#> --Forces a specific number to display (ex: /cpc debug 4)

 /cpc debug off --Returns to displaying actual number of combo points

+Hold shift and left click to drag move the frame